 We have been front runners with RFID technology in Europe and have always been innovative in our flock management.

-We have bought our farm of 480 acres, bordering crown land and National Forest.
-On this farm we will now concentrate on establishing a good commercial sheep and cattle ranch , raising and training our border collies and Sarplaninac livestock guardian dogs and of course raising our two wonderful children to love and respect nature.
+We have bought our ranch that borders crown land and National Forest.
+On this ranch I will concentrate on establishing a good commercial and purebred sheep and cattle ranch , raising and training our border collies and Sarplaninac livestock guardian dogs.

-Our ranch became the first ranch in Canada to be certified Wildlife Friendly.
-We manage our sheep and cattle in such a manner that we can co-exist with the native wildlife.
+The ranch became the first ranch in Canada to be certified Wildlife Friendly.
+I manage the sheep and cattle in such a manner that we can co-exist with the native wildlife.
 You can find more information about predator maneagment and wildlife friendly practices on this website.
 I do a number of presentations, talks and seminars each year on these topics, as well as working with livestock guardian dogs.
 I have spoken at a number of international events, to local sheep groups and large conferences on predator management.

 I love sharing stories and photography about our dogs, our ranch, our stock and our lives.

 These can be found under the BLOG button on this website

 During her High School years, Jess was very involved in 4-H, where she did projects such as horse, steer, sheep, and market lamb.
 She has been an avid rider helping out with cattle drives, barrel racing and grand entry rides.
 In 2013 she was the High Prairie Pro Rodeo Queen.
 In 2014, she won the prestigious 4-H Premiers Award.
 Her passion is showing her livestock.
 She is attending Lakeland College and doing her diploma in Environmental Sciences, following this she will complete her diploma in Agri- Business.

 She gives numerous clinic's on sheep showing and grooming, judging clinics, public speaking and cattle showmanship.

 She has been on various judging teams at 4-H and college level.